luke8086/boot2c/README.md

 It is [possible](http://www.logix.cz/michal/doc/i386/chp16-00.htm)
 to use 32-bit instructions in the real-address mode, they just need to be marked with address-size and operand-size prefixes.
-The `-m16` option for clang/gcc, and `.code16` directive in GNU assembler, do exactly that.
+The `-m16` option for gcc, and `.code16` directive in GNU assembler, do exactly that.
 The resulting code is 32-bit, only marked everywhere with those prefixes.
 It's not compatible with actual 16-bit CPUs.